-Based on our Phase 1 clinical trial results of SCB-2019 (CpG 1018/Alum) for COVID-19 and planned global pivotal phase 2/3 clinical trial design evaluating the efficacy, safety, and immunogenicity of SCB-2019 (CpG 1018/Alum), named SPECTRA, the EMA had no objection for us to commence a Phase 2/3 clinical trial as planned.
-We received approval from the Federal Agency for Medicines and Health Products (FAMHP) of Belgium to conduct a portion of SPECTRA, in Belgium, a member country of the EU, and dosed the first participant in Belgium in April 2021.
+Based on the scientific advice provided by EMA regarding our planned global pivotal phase 2/3 clinical trial design evaluating the efficacy, safety, and immunogenicity of SCB-2019 (CpG 1018/Alum), EMA had no objection for us to commence a Phase 2/3 clinical trial as planned.
+Consequently, we presented our Phase 1 clinical data of SCB-2019 (CpG 1018/Alum) for COVID-19 from Australia along with nonclinical study results and other supportive data to the Federal Agency for Medicines and Health Products (FAMHP) of Belgium and received FAMHP approval to conduct a portion of SPECTRA in Belgium, Federal Agency for Medicines and Health Products a portion of SPECTRA, in Belgium, a member country of the EU, and dosed the first participant in Belgium in April 2021.

 While the EMA is responsible for evaluating the results of clinical trials to determine if a therapeutic candidate should be approved for use in the EU, the final authorization occurs at the national level, by individual member countries.
-We had submitted a formal scientific advice in August 2020, received a written formal scientific advice response in September 2020.
-During the course of our communication with the EMA, they provided scientific advice responses to ensure that we would perform the appropriate tests and studies in SPECTRA to prevent any major objections from being raised on the trial design during the evaluation of the marketing authorization application.
+In August 2020, we requested scientific advice for our SCB-2019 (CpG 1018/Alum) pursuant to Article 57(1)(n) of Regulation (EC) 726/2004 of the European Parliament.
+We provided the EMA/CHMP with the comments together with the supporting documents including quality development, pre-clinical development and clinical development to obtain their advice on advancing our COVID-19 vaccine candidate's clinical program.
+We then received written formal scientific advice response in September 2020 and November 2020.
+During the course of our communication with the EMA, they provided the scientific advice responses to ensure that we would conduct appropriately designed studies and associated tests, including pivotal clinical trials such as SPECTRA, so that favorable outcomes of these trials/studies can support marketing authorization application.

 In September 2020, we received a Rapid Scientific Advice from the EMA on: (i) the design of SPECTRA in terms of population, endpoints, statistical analysis; (ii) plans for CMA and full Marketing Authorization Applications (MAA); and (iii) the applicability of data from non-EU/EEA countries for the EU setting, among other comments.
-In November 2020, we received additional comments on (i) the design of SPECTRA in terms of endpoints, statistical analysis, enhanced COVID-19 surveillance, and stratification factors; (ii) the adequacy of the data package at interim analysis required for a Conditional Marketing Authorization Application, including the proposed approach for surveillance and the use of antigen tests; and

-(iii) the agreement on a clinical development approach for use of our vaccine candidate in the pediatric population, among other comments.
-In these advice documents, EMA reviewers expressed no objection for us to conduct SPECTRA.
+In November 2020, we received (i) confirmations on the design of SPECTRA in terms of endpoints, statistical analysis, enhanced COVID-19 surveillance, and stratification factors; (ii) suggested approach on the data analysis and the associated study success criteria, such as the criteria for the lower bound of the confidence interval; (iii) confirmations on the adequacy of the data package required for a Conditional Marketing Authorization Application; and (iv) the agreement on a clinical development approach for use of our vaccine candidate in the pediatric population, among other comments.
+We have accommodated the responses from EMA in the design of our SPECTRA trial.
+In these confirmation and advisory documents, EMA reviewers expressed no objection for us to conduct SPECTRA.
 Separately, the FAMHP of Belgium independently approved SPECTRA's clinical trial study design and enrollment protocol of subjects in Belgium.